simplj/sdf/README.md

 * Simple
   > As simple as adding one single annotation in a class
 * Lightweight
-  > A single independent jar of less then 50 kb of size (does not require any other dependency jars)
+  > A single independent jar of ~70 kb of size (does not require any other dependency jars)
 * Powerful
   > Lets' get introduced to the framework to know it's capabilities